Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

-For rasters, every grid cell with finite resistance is represented as a node in a graph, connected to either its four first-order or eight second-order neighboring habitat cells.
+For rasters, every grid cell with finite resistance is represented as a node in a graph, connected to either its four first-order or eight second-order neighboring cells.
 Cells with infinite resistance (zero conductance) are dropped.
 Habitat patches, or collections of cells, can be assigned zero resistance (infinite conductance) using a separate "short-circuit region" file.
 These collections of cells are collapsed into a single node.